DataScienceSpecialization/courses/07_RegressionModels/01_02_notation/index.Rmd

 * In this module, we'll cover some basic definitions and notation used throughout the class.
 * We will try to minimize the amount of mathematics required for this class.
-* No caclculus is required.
+* No calculus is required.

 ---